 Frequently Asked Questions

 All forms of web embedding is allowed for the freeware fonts.
 If you would like to say thanks for the free fonts, please consider purchasing any retail font from my collection.
-Especially if your using the freeware for commercial use.

 I want to use one of your freeware fonts in a commercial design.
 Do I need to purchase a license?